 Weather

-Clouds are your number one enemy, the wind is the second.
+Clouds are your number one enemy, and the wind is the second.
 Avoid them if possible.
 My favorite weather forecast for planning astrophotography sessions is Ventusky.

 Moon phase